-5.4 Comparing the tariff war's impacts on employment and electoral outcomes
+6.5 Comparing the tariff war's impacts on employment and electoral outcomes

-A comparison between our results for CZ employment rates in Table 1 and for Republican electoral success in Table 5 indicates consistency in the sign patterns of the tariffs and subsidy variables: The same variables that tend to have positive (negative) impacts on employment also have positive (negative) effects for Republicans.
-To provide a more direct comparison of employment and electoral outcomes, panel A of Figure 4 plots the predicted employment effects of tariffs and subsidy variables against their predicted impacts for the GOP vote share in the presidential election, with CZs aggregated into 40 bins based on their x-axis values.31 The figure indicates that the combined predicted employment effect of import tariffs, retaliatory tariffs and agricultural subsidies is small, ranging from a 0.2% loss to a 0.2% gain in the employment rate in most CZs.
+A comparison between our results for CZ employment rates in Table 2 and for Republican electoral success in Table 7 indicates consistency in the sign patterns of the tariffs and subsidy variables: The same variables that tend to have positive (negative) impacts on employment also have positive (negative) effects for Republicans.
+To provide a more direct comparison of employment and electoral outcomes, panel A of Figure 5 plots the predicted employment effects of tariffs and subsidy variables against their predicted impacts for the GOP vote share in the presidential election, with CZs aggregated into 40 bins based on their x-axis values.
+46 The figure indicates that the combined predicted employment effect of import tariffs, retaliatory tariffs and agricultural subsidies is small, ranging from a 0.2% loss to a 0.2% gain in the employment rate in most CZs.
 Conversely, predicted Republican vote share gains are more sizable, reaching values of 0.5% to 1.0% for most CZs.
-A striking pattern in Figure 4 is that local exposure to the trade war appears to have benefited the Republican party even in regions where the combined effect of tariffs and subsidies predicts no employment gain or even a modest employment loss.
-This pattern results from the differential quantitative impact of import versus retaliatory tariffs on employment and voting outcomes.
-The coefficients in column 8 of Table 1 indicate that two equally large increments in import tariff and retaliatory tariff exposure would result in a net employment loss, since the negative effect of retaliatory tariffs outweighs the small positive effect of import tariffs.
-Conversely, the results in column 6 of Table 5 imply that a balanced increase in tariff exposure would result in a net GOP vote share gain because the positive electoral impact of tariff protection dominates the negative impact of retaliatory tariffs.
+There is a clear positive correlation between the two outcomes which suggests that Republican gains were largest in the regions where the tariff policies had the most favorable employment impacts.
+A striking pattern in Figure 5 is however that local exposure to the trade war appears to have benefited the Republican party even in regions where the combined effect of tariffs and subsidies predicts no employment gain or even a modest employment loss.
+This pattern results from the differential quantitative impacts of import versus retaliatory tariffs on employment and voting outcomes.
+The coefficients in column 8 of Table 2 indicate that two equally large increments in import tariff and retaliatory tariff exposure would result in a net employment loss, since the negative effect of retaliatory tariffs outweighs the smaller positive effect of import tariffs.
+Conversely, the results in column 6 of Table 7 imply that a balanced increase in tariff exposure would result in a net GOP vote share gain because the positive electoral impact of tariff protection dominates the negative impact of retaliatory tariffs.